SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Well, what do I do about it?"

 Twilight thinks for a moment, then levitates down a book from her shelves.
 "Here, read this.
-It's a book about romance, it will help you deal with your feelings and expressing them to Fluttershy."
+It's a book about romance, it will help you deal with your feelings, and expressing them to Fluttershy."

 "But, that sounds like work.
 The lord of chaos doesn't read."